Print

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Overhead view chocolate Christmas cake cut into slices dusted with powdered sugar.
+Overhead photo of gluten free chocolate Christmas cake cut into slices and dusted with sugar.

 • Author: Lindsay Cotter